hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 There is much more to say about how we teach basic skills.
 I think a
 [constructivist](https://en.wikipedia.org/wiki/Constructivism_(philosophy_of_education))
-approach which breaks material into small, bite-sized steps, which takes different learning styles into account and uses heuristics, visual aids, computers, and colourful analogies, could dramatically improve engagement and retention.
+approach which breaks material into small, bite-sized pieces (see [JUMP math](https://www.jumpmath.org) for an example at the primary level), which takes different learning styles into account, and which uses heuristics, visual aids, computers, and colourful analogies, could dramatically improve engagement and retention.
-But my goal here has been to focus on non-scrubland highlights, rather than the best way to develop walking skills.
+But my focus here has been on how to leave the scrubland, rather than the best way to develop walking skills.
+I intend to return to this in a later post!

 #### Does this work for pre-calculus topics?